sharpiechen/portfolio_2018/_posts/2018-01-09-thought-leadership.md

     <img src="{{site.url}}/assets/img-asset-5a.jpg">
 </a>
 <p>
-	At Narrative Science, I’ve organized and led two product team design hackathons.
+	At <a href="http://narrativescience.com" target="_blank">Narrative Science</a>, I’ve organized and led two product team design hackathons.
 During the hackathons, I taught product team members rapid brainstorming techniques and encouraged members to think beyond the features they focus on daily.
 The goal of these design hackathons was not only to generate concrete ideas to incorporate into our product roadmap, but rather to prove that anyone can be a designer and that even a low-fidelity prototype can act as a proof of concept.
 </p>

 <div class="work__page__attach__container--video" style="position:relative;width:100%;height:0;padding-bottom:56.25%;margin-bottom:30px;">